-The idea that the US—or any country—can invade other countries, and never own up to what it has done was always problematic.
 The idea that the US—or any country—can cross the planet, invade other countries, and never own up to what it has done was always problematic.
 Now we see why it was so dangerous to begin with.
 Meanwhile, the West generally is becoming increasingly incapable of imposing its will on Muslim-majority societies, as we’ve seen in Iraq, in Syria, and even in America’s relationship with allies like Saudi Arabia.

 Worse still, dangerous and brutal elements within these societies are increasingly willing and able to mount strikes at great distances.
 This is nothing compared to our own military power, but also a sea change from where things stood even ten years ago.
 None of America’s presidential candidates seems to understand this.
 The US needs a complete reevaluation of how it relates to the Muslim world, and that requires some very deep strategic and theoretical shifts, beginning with this truism: Violence begets violence.
 Violence across borders begets violence across borders.